cfourt/weather/README.md

 **TODO**
 There is a lot left to do to make this project viable.
 Here are the ones I'm immediately aware of:
+- Pull API keys out of repo, update and rotate
 - rename form param: address -> query
 - Fix turbo stream refresh (not refreshing)
 - Single API usage